 and a Small Times Magazine Innovator of the Year award.

-The school comprises six academic departments and is affiliated with twelve institutes and centers, including the Richard E. Smalley Institute for Nanoscale Science and Technology, which has generated 12 nanotechnology companies in the past eight years.
+The school comprises six academic departments and is affiliated with twelve institutes and centers, including the Smalley-Curl Institute, which has generated 12 nanotechnology companies in the past ten years.

 Currently, 60 percent of natural sciences students are engaged in undergraduate research projects ranging from developing nano-biochips in the McDevitt Research Laboratory in the BioScience Research Collaborative, to designing and completing original research projects focused on topics as diverse as optical physics and field ecology.
 The lab of Emilia Morosan, assistant professor of physics and astronomy, is looking for compounds with unique interplay between crystallographic, magnetic and transport properties that will make a new generation of practical, high-temperature superconductors possible.
 Field trips to locales such as Belize, Morocco and New Mexico form an integral part of the Department of Earth Science undergraduate experience.
 Students also benefit from research partnerships with NASA, MD Anderson Cancer Center and Baylor College of Medicine.